 This same study found that in addition to sterilization increasing lifespan, it also reduced the risk of death from infectious disease or trauma.
 However, sterilization increased the risk of dying from cancer or autoimmune disease.

-When it comes to getting your Yorkie fixed, timing does matter.
+When it comes to getting your dog fixed, timing does matter.
 One study found that dogs sterilized before 6 months of age were more likely to contract parvoviral enteritis than dogs who were sterilized later, at around 1 year old.9 Talk to your vet about when to spay or neuter your Yorkie.
+In the case of females, it makes sense to wait at least until after your Yorkie’s first heat cycle.

 Feed your dog a nutritious diet